Children of the Corn (1984)

 Children of the Corn 666: Isaac’s Return (1999)

 Seriously, Isaac’s back.
-Like, the creepy little kid from the original movie 15 years before.
-The actor is older, but still little.
+Like, the creepy little kid from the original movie.
+The actor is 15 years older, but still little.
 And now he’s a writer.
 He co-wrote this script about a chick going back to her hometown (I don’t know how many more of these movies I can take).

 Our leading lady’s first mistake is picking up a crazy Bible dude.
 Before you know it, she needs to be treated by a doctor…played by Stacy Keach!
-Out of the corn and into the hospital, where Isaac is in a coma.
+It’s out of the corn and into the hospital, where Isaac is in a coma.
 But not for long.

 This one is heavy on atmosphere and jump scares.
 It also has Nancy Allen, who has turned her back on Isaac in an attempt to stop his madness.
 Yet any horror prowess the film has isn’t even really reliant on Isaac’s return.
 Although we do eventually end up back in the corn with the children.